Hurricane Andrew

 Andrew first inflicted structural damage as it moved through the Bahamas, especially in Cat Cays, lashing the islands with storm surge, hurricane-force winds, and tornadoes.
 About 800 houses were destroyed in the archipelago, and there was substantial damage to the transport, water, sanitation, agriculture, and fishing sectors.
 Andrew left four dead and $250 million in damage throughout The Bahamas.
 In parts of southern Florida, Andrew produced severe winds; a wind gust of 177 mph was observed at a house in Perrine.
 The cities of Florida City, Homestead, Cutler Ridge, and parts of Kendall received the brunt of Andrew.
 As many as 1.4 million people lost power at the height of the storm, some for more than one month.
 In the Everglades, 70000 acre of trees were downed, while invasive Burmese pythons began inhabiting the region after a nearby facility housing them was destroyed.
 Though Andrew was moving fast, rainfall in Florida was substantial in a few areas (less in others); the rainfall peaked at 13.98 in in western Dade County.
 Andrew was considered a "dry hurricane" by multiple media networks.
 In Florida, Andrew killed 44 and left a then-record $25 billion in damage.

 Prior to making landfall in Louisiana on August 26, Andrew caused extensive damage to oil platforms in the Gulf of Mexico, leading to $500 million in losses for oil companies.
 It produced hurricane-force winds along its path through Louisiana, damaging large stretches of power lines that left about 230,000 people without electricity.
-Over 80% of trees in the Atchafalaya River basin were downed, and the agriculture there was devastated.
+Over 80% of trees in the Atchafalaya Basin were downed, and the agriculture there was devastated.
 Throughout the basin and Bayou Lafourche, 187 million freshwater fish were killed in the hurricane.
 With 23,000 houses damaged, 985 others destroyed, and 1,951 mobile homes demolished, property losses in Louisiana exceeded $1.5 billion.
 The hurricane caused the deaths of 17 people in the state, 6 of whom drowned offshore.
 Andrew spawned at least 28 tornadoes along the Gulf Coast, especially in Alabama, Georgia, and Mississippi.
 In total, Andrew left 65 dead and caused $27.3 billion in damage.
 Andrew is currently the ninth-costliest Atlantic hurricane to hit the United States.
 It is also the third-strongest hurricane to hit the U.S. mainland by wind speed (165 mph).
-Due to the destruction and loss of life caused by the storm, the name Andrew was retired by the World Meteorological Organization in the spring of 1993.
+Due to the destruction and loss of life caused by the storm, the name Andrew was retired by the World Meteorological Organization in the spring of 1993, being replaced by Alex for 1998.